-- On-frame – These modular homes remain on a steel-frame chassis after delivery.
+On-frame – These modular homes remain on a steel-frame chassis after delivery.
 Since the transport frame stays in place and they aren’t permanently attached to a foundation, many lenders and appraisers classify them as mobile homes.
-They're more affordable because they don’t need a permanent foundation, and relocating them is easier.
+They're more affordable, and relocating them is easier.

 How Are Modular Homes Built?

-Modular home manufacturers build 80 to 90 percent of the home's sections or modules in a factory.
+Modular home manufacturers build 80% to 90% of the home's sections or modules in a factory.
 Factories construct the walls, install drywall, appliances, and roof framing, paint, and inspect for quality-control.
 The factory work happens simultaneously with on-site work to prepare the foundation.

-Contractors complete the home finishings and conduct minimal inspections.
-Now the home is ready to move into.
+Contractors complete the home finishing and conduct minimal inspections.

 How Long Does It Take To Build A Modular Home?